amitxv/PC-Tuning/docs/physical-setup.md

 - Disable the paging file and use safe mode for stress-testing preferably on a throwaway operating system in case it becomes corrupted

 - Configure load-line calibration.
 Opinionated setting, mentioning for awareness.
-This is not a recommendation for what mode to use
+This isn't a recommendation for what mode to use

     - See [Vdroop setting and it’s impact on CPU operation](https://xdevs.com/guide/e399ocg/#vdroop)

     - See [Why Vdroop is good for overclocking and taking a look at Gigabyte's Override Vcore mode | Actually Hardcore Overclocking](https://www.youtube.com/watch?v=zqvNkh4TVw8)

 - Set a static all-core core/uncore frequency and voltage for the CPU.
-Variation in hardware clocks can introduce jitter due to the process of frequency transitions
+Variations in hardware clocks can introduce jitter due to the process of frequency transitions

 - Configure RAM frequency and timings manually [for a significant performance improvement](https://kingfaris.co.uk/blog/intel-ram-oc-impact).
 XMP does not tune many subtimings nor does it guarantee stability